isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

   - Expected Results:
     - You should get a warning/errorthat the data types don't match.
     - You should't be able to save
-1. Delete the SP Column/LF field pair.
+3. Delete the SP Column/LF field pair.
   - Expected Results:
     - You should be able to save (button not disabled)
-1. Save the Profile
+4. Save the Profile
-1. Add a New Profile, and name it `Bad Profile` as well.
+5. Add a New Profile, and name it `Bad Profile` as well.
 Attempt to Save.
   - Expected Results:
       - The Profile should not be added.
       - The page should not indicate that the profile was added
       - The page should explain that the profile was not added because a profile with that name already exists.
-1. Add a New Profile, and attempt to Save.
-  - Expected Results:
-      - The Profile should not be added.
-      - The page should not indicate that the profile was added
-      - The page should explain that the profile was not added because the profile lacked a name.
-1. Delete the profile named `Bad Profile`.
+6. Delete the profile named `Bad Profile`.
 #### Test Edit Profile

 Steps: